-Learn to backpack and rock climb in California's breathtaking High Sierra.
+Learn to backpack and rock climb in the Sierra Nevada’s breathtaking granite peaks and mountain lakes.

 What is this?